preetchaudhary770-collab/PowerBI-Ecommerce-Dashboard/README.md

-# 📊 Power BI E-Commerce Sales Dashboard
+# 📊 E-Commerce Sales Analytics Dashboard | Power BI

 ## 📌 Project Overview
 This project is an interactive Power BI dashboard built to analyze e-commerce sales performance.
 The dashboard provides insights into sales, profit, quantity sold, and customer purchasing behavior through interactive visualizations and filters.